 LOUISVILLE, Ky.
 (WDRB) -- Getting dad into the cigar hobby might be a perfect Father's Day gift.

-WDRB's Keith Kaiser got a cigar education Friday at LEAF and CEDAR.
+WDRB's Keith Kaiser gets a cigar education at LEAF and CEDAR.

 When you visit the location on Smyrna Parkway, you quickly feel the passion for the cigar hobby and learn a few things.